Pope Alexander VIII

 Alexander VIII is known for having overturned many of the policies of his predecessor, Innocent XI, deciding to indulge in nepotism in order to further enrich his family.
 Such nepotism exhausted the papal treasury, later forcing his successor, Innocent XII, to implement austere measures to restore the papal coffers.
 Despite his brief papacy, during which little of importance was undertaken, Alexander VIII is known for having condemned the doctrines of the so-called philosophical sin which was being taught in schools run by the Society of Jesus.
 Also during his papacy, King Louis XIV of France restored Avignon to the Holy See as a territory of the Papal States.

 Biography

 Early life

-Pietro Vito Ottoboni was born in 1610 of a noble Venetian family, and was the youngest of nine children of Vittoria Tornielli and Marco Ottoboni, grand chancellor of the Republic of Venice.
+Pietro Vito Ottoboni was born in 1610 of a noble Venetian family, and was the youngest of nine children of Marco Ottoboni (1554–1646), grand chancellor of the Republic of Venice, and wife (1594) Vittoria Tornielli (d.
+6 November 1635), and paternal grandson of Marcantonio Ottoboni (d.
+30 July 1576) and wife Dianora Besalù, Basalu or Bassalù (d.
+1 December 1603).
+His brothers included Agostino Ottoboni (31 July 1608 - d.
+2 August 1673), married firstly to Candida Benci (d. c.
+31 December 1647) (parents of Vittoria Ottoboni (b.
+1637), married to Luigi Priuli, with issue, and Antonio Ottoboni, married to Maria Moretti, parents of Cardinal Pietro Ottoboni) and married secondly in Venice on 22 April 1649 to Paolina Bernardo (parents of Chiara Ottoboni (b.
+27 July 1651), married in 1670 to Francesco Zeno, with issue, and Marco Ottoboni, 1st Duke of Fiano).
+His sisters included Cristina Ottoboni, married to Giambattista Rubini, with issue, and Andriana Ottoboni, married as his first wife to her second cousin Marcantonio Padavino.
+The family was invited into the nobility of Venice as a result of the battle of Zonchio (1499) and later met the financial qualifications for nobility in the 17th century after amassing a fortune in the diplomatic service.

 His early studies were made with marked brilliance at the University of Padua where, in 1627, he earned a doctorate in canon and civil law.
 Ottoboni went to Rome during the pontificate of Pope Urban VIII and served as the Referendary of the Apostolic Signatura, and later was the governor of the cities Terni, Rieti, Citta di Castello and Spoleto.
 He also served as the auditor of the Sacred Roman Rota.